skygear-demo/skygear-squirrel-server/README.md

   `Server status: GitHub Repo connected!`
 * if the server failed to connect to the GitHub repo, responses with text:

-  `Server status: Connection with GitHub repo failed.
-Check your environment variables(GITHUB_REPO and GITHUB_ACCESS_TOKEN) in Skygear portal.`
+  `Connection with GitHub repo failed.
+Please make sure environment variable - GITHUB_REPO - is a valid GitHub repo.`

+* if GITHUB_REPO is not set at all, responses with text:
+  `Environment variables GITHUB_REPO not set`

 # Update resolve strategy
 1. If the latest version > current version, return the latest version.
    > Example: